Miaplaza/expression-utils/README.md

 ﻿# Processing, Compilation, and Execution of Expression Trees at Runtime

 C# provides the ability to write lambda expressions such as `n => n / 2`.
 The right hand of such an expression can be processed at runtime.
-This projects provides tools for such processing.
+These projects provides tools for such processing.

 ## Features

-* Comparing expressions based on their structure
+* Comparison of expressions based on their structure
 * Fast evaluation of expression trees without leaking memory
     * Interpretation
     * Cached Compilation